 Discolored water may not be aesthetically pleasing, but it is safe to drink.
 However, WSSC does not recommend using discolored water to do laundry.
 Clothes can become stained.

-Discolored water is a common occurrence after a water main break or other water system maintenance work.
-Discolored water is caused by sediment and mineral deposits in the pipe.
-They can be stirred up when the water is turned off and then back on following a water main repair.
-Flushing the cold water lines in your home or business usually clears up the water.
+Discolored water and trapped air are common occurrences after a water main break or other water system maintenance work.
+Discolored water is caused by sediment and mineral deposits in the pipes that can be stirred up when the water is turned off and then back on following work on WSSC’s water system.